microsoft/Mastering-the-Marketplace/docs/misc/webinars.md

 ## Register for upcoming workshops!

+More workshops coming in the new year.
+Check back with us.

 | Date | Workshop |
 |--- | --- |
 | Dec.
 5, 2023 | [Mastering Managed Application offers](https://microsoftcloudpartner.eventbuilder.com/event/77964?source=MTMCL) |